nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_LOADING_DATA.md

     });
   };

-  // got the animals fromm the API on the component's first render useEffect(() => {
+  // got the animals from the API on the component's first render useEffect(() => {
     getAnimals();
   }, []);